2010s in Bangladesh: Visual arts

-Baitur Rauf Mosque completed in 2012, designed by Bangladeshi architect Marina Tabassum, was one of six winners of the Aga Khan Award for Architecture in 2016, along with the Friendship Centre in Gaibandha.
-Other prominent architects who made notable contribution in this decade include Jalal Ahmad, Salauddin Ahmed, Saif Ul Haque, Ehsan Khan, Mubasshar Hussein, Mustapha Khalid Palash, Enamul Karim Nirjhar and Rafiq Azam.
+Baitur Rauf Mosque, completed in 2012 and designed by Bangladeshi architect Marina Tabassum, was one of six winners of the Aga Khan Award for Architecture in 2016, along with the Friendship Centre in Gaibandha.
+Other prominent architects who made notable contributions in this decade include Jalal Ahmad, Salauddin Ahmed, Saif Ul Haque, Ehsan Khan, Mubasshar Hussein, Mustapha Khalid Palash, Enamul Karim Nirjhar, and Rafiq Azam.
 In this decade the nation mourned the death of master architect Muzharul Islam (d.
-2012) who is considered as the pioneer of modern architecture in Bangladesh.
+2012), who is considered the pioneer of modern architecture in Bangladesh.